ethanh6/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*
+- What worked: Under the hood, the prices have been pre-fetched for better (faster) user experience.
+For
+- What didn't

 ### What worked well about the controller and what didn't?

 \*\**your answer here*\*\*
+1. The speech2text outcome is inconsistent when a user speaks in different voice or volumn, so we decided to design it as if it is detecting the user, but the options are hard-coded.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?